Arkaeriit/Soft-Serve_Monitor/README.md

 An example is given as `config.json` in this repository.

 ## Running the server

+This server depends on the following python libraries:
+* Flask
+* markdown
+You need to install them before being able to run it.

 Running this server is as easy as running any other Flask server.
 I use the following systemd service to run it on [my personal server](https://git.bobignou.red).
 ```